-- a.
-All applications will be considered at the same time and after the closing date for admissions which is 15 January 2019 (primary)/31st October 2018 (secondary).
-Applications received after this date will be treated as a late application and will not be considered until after the main allocation of places has taken place. - b.
+- d.
+All applicants resident in the parishes of English Martyrs and St Edward's will be required to provide proof of address, by supplying an original, up-to-date, utility bill or family credit book. - e.
 A Looked After Child is a child who is (a) in the care of a Local Authority, or (b) being provided with accommodation by a Local Authority in the exercise of their Social Services functions (under section 22(1) of the Children Act 1989.
-A previously Looked After Child is one who immediately moved on from that status after becoming subject to an adoption, residence or special guardianship order. - c.
+A previously Looked After Child is one who immediately moved on from that status after becoming subject to an adoption, residence or special guardianship order.
 For a child to be considered as a Catholic evidence of a Catholic Baptism or reception into the Catholic Church is required.
 Written evidence of reception into the Catholic Church can be obtained by referring to the Register of Receptions, or in some cases a sub-section of the Baptismal Registers of the Church in which the Rite of Reception took place.
-If, for example, a child has been baptised in the Church of England and the parents are subsequently admitted to the Catholic Church through the RCIA programme, the child must also be admitted to the Church by the Rite of Reception.
+If, for example, a child has been baptised in the Church of England and the parents are subsequently admitted to the Catholic Church through the RCIA programme, the child must also be - f.
 The Governing Board will require written evidence in the form of a Certificate of Reception before applications for school places can be considered for categories of 'Baptised Catholics'.
 A Certificate of Reception is to include full name, date of birth, date of reception and parent(s) name(s).
-The certificate must also show that it is copied from the records kept by the place of reception.

-Those who have difficulty obtaining written evidence of baptism for a good reason, may still be considered as baptised Catholics but only after they have been referred to the parish priest who, after consulting with the [appropriate diocesan authority] will decide how the question of baptism is to be resolved and how written evidence is to be produced in accordance with the law of the Church.
+The certificate must also show that it is copied from the records kept by the place of reception. - g.
+Those who have difficulty obtaining written evidence of baptism for a good reason, may still be considered as baptised Catholics but only after they have been referred to the parish priest who, after consulting with the Salford diocesan authority will decide how the question of baptism is to be resolved and how written evidence is to be produced in accordance with the law of the Church. - h.
+It is the duty of governors to comply with class size limits at Key Stage One.
+This means that the school cannot operate classes in Key Stage One of more than 30 children.